stuartjnelson/northern-badger-11ty-blog/README.md

 - [ ] write blog post on upgrading blog
 - [ ] get inline CSS working again
 - [ ] Share a counter on the readme and inital manager article about how im getting on with my 10 blog posts
+- [ ] Create roadmap page that is powered by GitHub issues
+- [ ] Write blog post on adding [Utterances](https://utteranc.es/) to the blog
+- [ ] Write blog post on draft posts in 11ty
+- [ ] Write blog post on my handrolled meta/OG data
+- [ ] Write blog post on ditching GA for Simple Analytics